@connectum/events-amqp

 pnpm add @connectum/events-amqpPeer dependency: @connectum/events

-Transitive dependency: amqplib (installed automatically)
+Transitive dependency: amqplib ^2.0.1 (installed automatically; v2 provides native connection recovery)

 Quick Start